Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Background Related Work

 \subsection{Misinformation}

-In addition to driving political polarization, online activity has been found to be one of the main drivers of the spread of misinformation.
-As researched and reported extensively, misinformation has increasingly become a major and distinctive aspect of the conversations on social media~\cite{allcott2019trends,ghosh2018digital,funke2018fact}.
-Even after controlling for cascade size, Juul and Ugander find that false information spreads deeper and wider on Twitter than true information~\cite{juul2021comparing}.
-Furthermore, misinformation often convinces those that are exposed to it.
-A large percentage of US adults were exposed to misinformation stories by social media during the 2016 election~\cite{allcott2019trends} and many believed these false stories were true~\cite{allcott2017social,guess2018selective}.
-As COVID-19 spread throughout the world, misinformation and conspiracy theories became a major hurdle to curbing its spread~\cite{romer2020conspiracy,sharma2022covid}.
+Misinformation has increasingly become a major aspect of the conversations on social media~\cite{allcott2019trends,ghosh2018digital,funke2018fact}.
+Even after controlling for cascade size, Juul and Ugander find that false information spreads deeper and wider on Twitter/X than true information~\cite{juul2021comparing}.
+Furthermore, misinformation often convinces those who are exposed to it.
+A large percentage of US adults were exposed to misinformation stories by social media during the 2016 election~\cite{allcott2019trends} and many believed these false stories~\cite{allcott2017social,guess2018selective}.
+As COVID-19 spread throughout the world, online misinformation and conspiracy theories became a major hurdle to curbing its spread~\cite{romer2020conspiracy,sharma2022covid}.